Model Schools Paediatric Healthcare Initiative

 The Model Schools Paediatric Health Initiative (MSPHI) brings medical clinics to the place parents trust the most: their local schools and makes it easier for children to access needed healthcare.
 Our first clinic opened in November 2010 with the help of private and public partners.
-Right now, there are a total of four MSPHI clinics in operation serving children right in their schools.
+During a regular school year, MSPHI clinics serve children right in their schools.
 A large portion of these children did not have a family doctor and many had no health cards.
 MSPHI clinics provide an entry to point to a complex medical system for many children and their parents.

 With services offered in more than 12 languages and referrals to medical professionals and connections to community health centers, these clinics are invaluable to ensuring our children have the care they need, when they need it.
 And, we always follow-up to make sure that the children attend their appointments.
-The clinics only operate one or two days per week and we know that there is a need for many more appointments, but we need your help to keep the doors open.
 To keep our children healthy, click here and donate today.

 * The City of Toronto has identified 31 neighbourhoods in Toronto for targeted investment and support.
 The lack of services facing many of Toronto’s inner suburban neigbourhoods is a major barrier to opportunity for many people particularly newcomers and youth.